Koplik

-Koplik (also known as Koplik i Poshtëm) is a town and former municipality in the northwestern tip of Albania.
+Koplik (also known as Koplik i Poshtëm) is a town and former municipality in northwestern Albania.
 At the 2015 local government reform, it became a subdivision, and the seat of the municipality Malësi e Madhe.
 It was the seat of the former Malësi e Madhe District.
 The population at the 2011 census was 3,734.
 It is situated north of the city of Shkodër.
-As of June 2016, Koplik has been registered and administrated as an international 'free economic trade zone' by the Albanian government.
+As of June 2016, Koplik has been registered and administered as an international 'free economic trade zone' by the Albanian government.

 Name

-The name is of Slavic origin, its name occurs as Cupelnich around 1200 in the work of Presbyter Diocleas; Kupêlnik in 1348; Copenico in 1416; Chopilich in 1614 in the report of the Venetian writer Mariano Bolizza; Coppilico on the 1688 map of the Venetian cartographer Francesco Maria Coronelli; Coplico on the 1689 map of the Italian cartographer Giacomo Cantelli da Vignola; and as Copelico in the 1703 report of the Catholic Archbishop of Bar [Antivari], Vincentius Zmajevich.
+The name occurs as Cupelnich around 1200 in the work of Presbyter Diocleas; Kupêlnik in 1348; Copenico in 1416; Chopilich in 1614 in the report of the Venetian writer Mariano Bolizza; Coppilico on the 1688 map of the Venetian cartographer Francesco Maria Coronelli; Coplico on the 1689 map of the Italian cartographer Giacomo Cantelli da Vignola; and as Copelico in the 1703 report of the Catholic Archbishop of Bar [Antivari], Vincentius Zmajevich.

 History

 Cupionich was mentioned by Mariano Bolizza in 1614, being part of the Sanjak of Scutari.
 It was Roman Catholic, had 60 houses, and 130 men at arms commanded by Pecha Campersa.

 Koplik, being a border town, has a long history of warfare.
 The historical importance of Koplik owes much to the Malësor tribesmen.
-Their fierce independent nature insured that Koplik was often embroiled in wars against the Ottomans and the Serbs though much of its history.In the town itself there is a monument commemorating the Battle of Koplik which took place in 1920 when the Albanian forces successfully defeated the Yugoslav forces.After the first world war and the partition of Malsia e Madhe into two component parts, the area surrounding Tuzi was given to the Kingdom of Montenegro whilst the area around Koplik remained Albanian with Koplik being created the regional capital of Malsia e Madhe.
+Their fierce independent nature insured that Koplik was often embroiled in wars against the Ottomans and the Serbs though much of its history.
+In the town itself there is a monument commemorating the Koplik War which took place in 1920 when the Albanian forces successfully defeated the Yugoslav forces.
+After the first world war and the partition of Malsia e Madhe into two component parts, the area surrounding Tuzi was given to the Kingdom of Montenegro whilst the area around Koplik remained Albanian with Koplik being created the regional capital of Malsia e Madhe.
 During the Ottoman occupation, many of the inhabitants of the town converted to Islam, although the rural population in Malësia e Madhe continued to be mainly Catholic.
 The communist regime put heavy restrictions on mobility but after the fall of communism in 1991, Koplik experienced a great influx of new settlers from the countryside.

 In 1984, Koplik was elevated to city status, with a municipality granted following the first democratic elections on 26 July 1992.